-Event kits are an excellent way to boost engagement — as well as draw in more revenue.
+Event kits are an excellent way to boost engagement — as well as draw in additional event revenue.
 For fundraisers, a kit may include sponsorship letters, event swag, checklists, and pledge sheets.
-For activity-specific events, kits can incorporate tools and resources needed to participate.
+By contrast, for activity-specific events, kits can incorporate tools and resources needed to participate.

-For example, a 5K race may be improved by a fitness tracker, training guides, and fun additions like a branded water bottle.
-Sell kits weeks or months before the occasion to make sure all attendees receive their materials on time.
+For example, a 5K race may be improved by a fitness tracker, training guides, and a branded water bottle.
+Sell kits weeks or months before the occasion to ensure all attendees get their materials on time.

 Food and Drink Add-Ons

 At live events, attendees are typically eager to buy food and drinks.
-With safety trends and convenience in mind, pre-selling food and drinks can help eliminate the tired tradition of standing in long lines.
+With safety trends and convenience in mind, pre-selling food and drinks can help eliminate long lines.
 Include food and drinks as a ticket add-on option to streamline the purchasing process.